OpenBankingUK/read-write-api-docs-pub/resources and data models/pisp/Domestic Standing Orders.md

 ## Overview

-The Domestic Standing Orders resource is used by a PISP to initiate a Domestic Standing Order.
+The Domestic Standing Order resources (domestic-standing-order-consents and domestic-standing-orders) are used by a PISP to initiate a Domestic Standing Order.

 This resource description should be read in conjunction with a compatible Payment Initiation API Profile.